Castroville, Texas

 Castroville is a city in Medina County, Texas, United States.
-Its population was 2,680 at the 2010 census.
-Prior to 1893, Castroville was the first county seat of Medina County.
-Castroville was founded by Alsatian-Texans, who were mostly Germanic-speaking people who came to Texas during the German emigration period of the mid-1800s.
+Its population was 2,954 at the 2020 census, up from 2,680 at the 2010 census.
+It is part of the San Antonio–New Braunfels, Texas Metropolitan Statistical Area.
+Castroville was founded by Alsatian-Texans, who came to Texas during the German emigration period of the mid-1800s.
 Most Alsatians who came to Castroville spoke Alsatian (a dialect of German origin integrating Celtic, Yiddish, and French words).
 The Alsatian culture and language are still kept alive by the residents of Castroville.
+Prior to 1893, Castroville was the first county seat of Medina County.

 History

-Castroville was established in 1844 by Henri Castro, an empresario of the Republic of Texas, who brought several dozen European families to the area from Alsace and adjoining Baden to populate his land grant along the Medina River 20 mi west of San Antonio.
+Castroville was established in 1844 by Henri Castro, an empresario of the Republic of Texas, who brought several dozen German, and French families such as the Boheme, Oppelt, Tchirhart, Keller, Haby, Burges, Hoog, and Mcmullen Families, to the area from Alsace, Switzerland, and adjoining Baden to populate his land grant along the Medina River 20 mi west of San Antonio.
 The first colonists disembarked at Galveston on January 9, 1843.
 They were taken by ship to Lavaca Bay and traveled overland to San Antonio, where they took shelter in abandoned buildings until the Texas Rangers were prepared to escort them to their land and protect them from hostile Indians.
 On September 2, 1844, the first colonists arrived at Castro's land grant on the Medina River.

 From 1849, Castroville, on the Medina River, was a water stop on the San Antonio-El Paso Road and a stagecoach station on the San Antonio-El Paso Mail Line and San Antonio-San Diego Mail Line.

 After a few hard years, the town and surrounding farms flourished, but for generations, the residents remained insular.
-In Castroville's first century, a visitor would be more likely to hear Alsatian—a dialect spoken in Europe before Standard German was prevalent—than English spoken in the town's homes, stores, and taverns.
+In Castroville's first century, a visitor would be more likely to hear Alsatian than English spoken in the town's homes, stores, and taverns.
 Modern Alsatian travelers noted that the dialect spoken in Castroville was more like that which was spoken in the 1840s.
 The descendants of the original settlers worked diligently to preserve their language, whose usage in Europe has been diminished by the political actions of France and Germany, especially since World War II.

-The Steinbach Haus (originally built between 1618 and 1648 in Wahlbach, Alsace) was dismantled and reconstructed in Castroville in 1998.
+The Steinbach Haus(originally built between 1618 and 1648 in Wahlbach, Alsace) was dismantled and reconstructed in Castroville in 1998.
 It was opened to the public in 2002.

-Castroville is a sister city of Ensisheim (Alsace) in France.